Champagne Charles Collin

 My Tastings

-Private evening at home.
+Private sofa evening.
 Apple, citrus, clean brioche.
-Fresh, accessible, Côte des Bar without fuss.
+Fresh, accessible, Côte des Bar without detours.
 Honestly made, three years on lees noticeable in the structure.

 Facts